Dedicated Pharmaceutical Attorneys

 Taxotere is an FDA-approved chemotherapy drug used primarily for the treatment of breast cancer since 1996.
 Over the years, the manufacturer, Sanofi-Aventis, has received numerous complaints from women who received the drug and suffered from hidden or undisclosed side effects, particularly permanent hair loss.

-Consumers have a right to detailed information about pharmaceuticals so that they can make an informed decision for themselves and their families.
-When that information is withheld and serious injury or illness occurs, the pharmaceutical attorneys at D’Amico Law Offices, LLC can help them seek the compensation they deserve.
-Contact our Pittsburgh, PA law firm today at (412) 652-9300 to schedule a free consultation about your pharmaceutical, medical device, or talcum powder case.
+Consumers have a right to detailed information about pharmaceuticals so that they can make informed decisions for themselves and their families.
+When that information is withheld and serious injury or illness occurs, our pharmaceutical attorneys at D’Amico Law Offices, LLC, can help them seek the compensation they deserve.
+Contact our Pittsburgh law firm today at 412-906-8180 to schedule a free consultation about your pharmaceutical, medical device or talcum powder case.